Gunjan1995-ux/Sales_Insight/README.md

 ![alt text]( https://github.com/Gunjan1995-ux/Sales_Insight/blob/main/screenshots/grid.JPG?raw=true)

 ## Prepare
-The data used in this project is from 2017 to 2020 and was downloaded from kaggle [link](https://www.kaggle.com/datasets/mohdsuhailmasroor/atliq-hardware/data).
+The data used in this project is from 2017 to 2020 and was downloaded from [here](https://codebasics.io/resources/sales-insights-data-analysis-project).
+The dataset is also available on Kaggle [link](https://www.kaggle.com/datasets/mohdsuhailmasroor/atliq-hardware/data).
 The data consists of the following tables
 1. customers: stores the information of customers
 2. dates: stores the dates
 3. markets: stores the information of various offices
 4. products: stores the information of the products
 5. transactions: stores the main base of the dataset where all the tables join and calculate the total revenue and sales

+I used MySQL and PowerBI for this project.

 #### Data Security and Integrity